cristianoc/arc-challenge/InPaintingARC.md

 -----

-## Addvanced Cases
+## Advanced Cases

 We consider two advanced cases where the input is more complex and requires more advanced reasoning techniques.
-The goal of these techniques it to reduce the reasoning complexity by breaking down the problem into smaller subproblems, which can then be solved using the predicates described above.
+The goal of these techniques is to reduce the reasoning complexity by breaking down the problem into smaller subproblems, which can then be solved using the predicates described above.

 We present a single reasoning extension: the **frame rule** to handle both cases.